mig4ng/steam-auto-game-queue/README.md

 Donate
 -------------------
-It's Christmas time!
-Please support me or whoever shares awesome scripts and programs for free on the internet!

 If you get any duplicate card or just want to donate me some CS:GO skin [here is my trade offer link](https://steamcommunity.com/tradeoffer/new/?partner=107239973&token=OacSUh60)

-Thank you very much! **Merry Christmas and a Happy New Year!**

 ----------